larsreed/jsonschemadocs/README.md

 ## **Creating documentation**

-Currently, three types of documentation are supported
+Currently, three types of documentation are supported.

 1. HTML

-    To create an HTML document documenting the schema, run a visitor like this (the "1" parameter signifies that we want to embed tables of up to 1 rows).
+    To create an HTML document documenting the schema, run a visitor like this

    `java -jar jsondoc.jar HTML /path/to/input/myExtendSchema.json -DembedUpToRows=1 > mySchema.html`

     Sample output:

     ![example](sample-html.png)

+    The definition `-DexcludedColumns=foo,bar` may be appended
+    defining one or more (comma separated) columns to exclude from the result.

+    The definition `-DembedUpToRows=n` (where 'n' is a number) may be appended, denoting that tables of up to N rows should be embedded in its parent.

+    A sample with such definitions:
+    `java -jar jsondoc.jar HTML myExtendSchema.json -DembedUpToRows=1 -DexcludedColumns=sample,note > myLittleSchema.html`

 2. Wiki

     Like the HTML version, but no embedding of tables.
    `java -jar jsondoc.jar WIKI /path/to/input/myExtendedSchema.json > mySchema.wiki`
    This option is currently not completely implemented...

 3. Diagram